-In normal times, if you would have shown us a picture of Tilda Swinton in a giant plastic face shield and Pedro Almodóvar in a black face mask we would have just, "Oh, those two are cooking up something wild!"
+In normal times, if you would have shown us a picture of Tilda Swinton in a giant plastic face shield and Pedro Almodóvar in a black face mask we would have just thought, "Oh, those two are cooking up something wild!"
 Of course, that picture in these time signified that they've gone back to work after the worst of the coronavirus pandemic in Europe.

 The photo was tweeted out this morning by Almodóvar's producer brother Agustín Almodóvar, and served as the unofficial announcement that production on The Human Voice has begun.
 Announced in February, the project is a short film in which Swinton's only co-star will be a dog (an animal Swinton loves).
 That, at least, makes navigating on-set social distancing somewhat easier.
 Almodóvar's characters usually can't stand to be six inches from each other, let alone six feet.